Glarix/PokemonSimulator/Readme.md

 ---

 ## Description
-This project was build as an end of semester project.
+This project was built as an end of semester project.
 It simulates the battles between two pokemon coaches.
 Each coach has 3 unique pokemons that can battle between themselves.

 Program Features: